thomaston17/arrays-js/README.md

 # arrays-js
 Description:
-Contains a playlist, search, and quiz made in javascript.
+Contains a playlist, search, and quiz made using javascript.